 Surface texture: Round shaped breast implants are available with both smooth and textured shell surfaces whereas shaped breast implants are available only with textured shell surface.
 Textured implants have a thicker shell and are firmer.
 They require a slightly larger incision, than the smooth implants, for implantation.
-Textured implants were initially developed to reduce the risk of capsular contracture, the most commonlong term complication of breast implantation.
+Textured implants were initially developed to reduce the risk of capsular contracture, the most common long-term complication of breast implantation.
 In capsular contracture, scar tissue forms around the breast implant causing severe pain which may also lead to distorted shape, palpability or displacement of the implant.
-However, the results of the various studies do not show any significant difference in the risk of capsular contracture with the use of either textured or smooth implants.

 Implant filler: The breast implants are either silicone gel filled or saline filled.

 Saline filled breast implants are safer in event of an implant rupture, only the filled saline is released into the tissue.
 The empty implant can then be removed or replaced.
 Moreover, saline filled implants are filled with saline only after surgical placement of the implant, thus they require a smaller incision for placement.
 Filling during the surgery also allows the surgeon to make minor adjustments to the volume.
 However, these implants look less natural as compared to silicone filled implants.

 Silicone gel filled implants have a more natural look and feel firmer and softer than the saline implants.
 Silicone gel filled implants are pre-filled and require a longer incision for implantation.